AmrBarakat8694/alx-pre_course/README.md

 My first readme,
-ss
-I'm glad to be in this course
+I'm glad to be in this course, thank you